 That’s a scary thought considering their destructive nature: 3 in 10 children with a rare disease won’t live to see their 5th birthday.
-This unfortunate and tearful truth comes down to the lack of safe and effective treatments and the need for traditional – and hence, time-consuming – clinical testing.
+This unfortunate truth comes down to the lack of safe and effective treatments and the need for traditional – and hence, time-consuming and expensive – clinical testing.

 For Chairman and Founding Director of the Beyond Batten Disease Foundation, Craig Benson (and many others), asking patients and caregivers to accept the sluggish pace of drug approval for rare diseases is a bridge too far.
 In a recent webinar, Craig called the need for a placebo arm in rare disease clinical trials and other FDA clinical trial regulations unethical.5

-With Batten disease primarily affecting children, it’s easy to see why: The idea of a child, who may not live to see their next birthday, being enrolled in a placebo arm is unthinkable.6
+With Batten disease primarily affecting children, it’s easy to see why: The idea of a child, who may not live to see their next birthday, being enrolled in a potentially harmful and invasive placebo arm is unthinkable.6

 Moreover, there is promising evidence that off-label use of an approved drug called miglustat (currently safe and efficacious for treating Niemann-Pick disease type C) may be effective for Batten disease.7 However, this approach causes complications with insurers, who want the FDA’s stamp of approval before they choose to cover the astronomical costs of some therapeutics.